SebaTheProgrammer/Trajectory/README.md

 <img width="913" alt="Screenshot 2024-01-06 171322" src="https://github.com/SebaTheProgrammer/Trajectory/assets/119673781/820fb9f4-1088-40ef-84b6-3d3207b398ac">

 So due to the low performance and Unity that is strange, this is not the way to go.
-So I tried my own way.
+So I tried my own.

 # Calculation with maths
 Calculating the trajectory of an object involves predicting its path through space over time.
 This is a common concept in physics and is often used in various fields, such as physics, engineering, astronomy, and ballistics.
 The trajectory of an object can be influenced by factors like initial velocity, launch angle, air resistance, and gravitational forces.